-Teamwork projects is a well known project management software among remote workers and is also geared towards enterprises.
+Teamwork projects is a well known project management solution among remote workers and is also geared towards enterprises.
 It provides Gantt charts and integrations with Dropbox and Slack to name a few.
-It is great for collaboration, while still maintaining some of the more complicated aspects of a project management such as Gant Charts, Risk Register, Timesheet etc.
+It is a great collaboration platform that maintains some of the more complicated aspects of a project management such as Gantt Charts, Risk Register, Timesheet, and more.

 The free plan on Teamwork Projects however is limited to basic project management requirements and limited kanban boards.